-The greek mythology books on this list often motivate kids to challenge themselves to read more difficult texts than they normally would.
+The Greek mythology children’s books on this list often motivate kids to challenge themselves to read more difficult texts than they normally would.
 Watch how much vocabulary they’ll learn doing this!
 Plus, an interest in the Greek Patheon encourages growing readers to read both nonfiction and fiction books, which build skills and background knowledge.

 Myths also give readers foundational literary context for future stories and books they’ll be reading.
-I consider myths part of the canon of common stories which incidentally, is becoming less common… but that’s a whole different blog post for another day.
+And I consider myths part of the canon of common stories, which incidentally, is becoming less common…

-The Best Greek Mythology Fiction Books for Kids
+The Best Greek Mythology Fiction & Nonfiction Books for Kids